 3. Read the oral passage with emotions

-Now that you’ve learnt these tips to improve your Chinese oral, try them out during your next Chinese oral exam and let me know how it went!
+Now that you’ve learnt these 3 tips to improve your Chinese oral, try them out during your next Chinese oral exam and watch yourself pass with flying colours!